-- 1. Evaluate and image the kidneys in the longitudinal and transverse axis. - 2.
-If dilation of the renal pelvis is visualized, provide a measurement of the renal pelvis in the transverse image. - 3.
-If abnormal dilation of the collection system, document fetal gender, if possible.
+- 1. Evaluate and image in the longitudinal and transverse axis the kidneys. - 2.
+If dilation of the renal pelvis is visualized provide a measurement of the renal pelvis in the transverse image. - 3.
+Abnormal dilatation of the collecting system document fetal gender if possible.